dterstege/CavalieriPointMask/README.md

 **1.1 Install *ImageJ***.
 Ensure that ImageJ is installed.
 If it was not previously installed, it can be downloaded [here](https://imagej.nih.gov/ij/download.html).

-**1.2 Download CavalieriPointMask.ijm**.
-Download the CavalieriPointMask.ijm file to an accessible location
+**1.2 Download CavalieriPointMask.ijm**  Download the CavalieriPointMask.ijm file to an accessible location

  <a name="editplug"/>

 **1.3 Check Plugin Settings**.
 Check the [settings](#settings) of the plugin.
 If these are okay, procede to installing the program in step 1.4.
 If you would like to change anything, convert the .ijm file into a .txt file (this can be done by dragging and dropping the .ijm file into *ImageJ*, selecting "File > Save As..." and then saving the file as a .txt file.
 Within the .txt file settings can be updated.
 This file may then be converted back into a .ijm file by dragging and dropping it into *ImageJ* and then saving as a .ijm file.

 **1.4 Install Plugin in *ImageJ***.
 Open *ImageJ* and select "Plugins > Install...".
 Navigate to the newly downloaded CavalieriPointMask.ijm file and allow this to save to the ImageJ Plugins folder.